shasin999-gcek/copopso/README.md

 ## CO-PO-PSO Accreditation webapp details

-Every dependencies used during development will be updated here.
-I kindly request every one to visit this website frequently.
+Every dependencies used during development will be updated here.I kindly request every one to visit this website frequently.

 ## Setting up development environment